ZacharyGeurts/AMOURANTHRTX/README.md

 Gets to the renderer but backend changes have it up and down.
 Working prototype Christmas 2025.
 See branch Plastic Beach.
-Last visual Dec 9th commit (pink screen).
+Last visual Dec 9th commit (pink screen) using fallback TLAS, so I turned it off and went back to work.

 AMOURANTH RTX © 2025 by Zachary Geurts gzac5314@gmail.com
 Free work is licensed under GPL v3.0 or higher.